 It depends on the state.
 Certain states specifically exclude the human body from the definition of "deadly weapon."
 For instance, in California, the body can't be a deadly weapon in the context of assault with a deadly weapon, even though it may inflict deadly force.
 Rather, deadly weapons are objects external to the body.
 (People v.
 Aguilar, 16 Cal.4th 1023 (1997).)

-But courts in several states like Texas, Ohio, and Kentucky have determined the human body to be a deadly weapon under certain circumstances.
+But courts in several states, like Texas, Ohio, and Kentucky, have determined the human body to be a deadly weapon under certain circumstances.
+For instance, courts have found the following body parts to be weapons: feet, hands, teeth, mouth, elbows, and knees.

-In deciding if a body part is a deadly or dangerous weapon, courts will consider the following factors:
+In deciding if a body part is a deadly or dangerous weapon, courts may consider the following factors:

 In states where human body parts can be deadly weapons, courts determine whether they actually are on a case-by-case basis.
 Normally, an assault involving punching wouldn't make the hands deadly weapons.
 But if the punching was repeated, extremely severe, and caused permanent damage, a court would be more likely to rule otherwise.
 Courts have also declared hands to be deadly weapons when the attack involved strangling, suffocating, choking, pushing, or dragging.